lrgresearch/gpaw-tools/README.md

 ## Release notes
 Release notes are listed at [here](https://www.lrgresearch.org/gpaw-tools/releasenotes/).

+## Citing
+Please do not forget that, gpaw-tools is a UI/GUI software.
+For the main DFT calculations, it uses ASE and GPAW.
+It also uses Elastic python package for elastic tensor solutions and ASAP with KIM database for interatomic interaction calculations.
+Therefore, you must know what you use, and cite them properly.
+Here, the basic citation information of each packages are given.
+There are many other packages needed to be cited.
+With GPAW, you may needed to cite LibXC, LCAO  Please visit their pages for many other citation possibilities.

+* **ASE** : Ask Hjorth Larsen et al. "[The Atomic Simulation Environment—A Python library for working with atoms](https://doi.org/10.1088/1361-648X/aa680e)" J. Phys.: Condens.
+Matter Vol. 29 273002, 2017.
+* **GPAW**: J. J. Mortensen, L. B. Hansen, and K. W. Jacobsen "[Real-space grid implementation of the projector augmented wave method](https://doi.org/10.1103/PhysRevB.71.035109)" Phys.
+Rev. B 71, 035109 (2005) and J. Enkovaara, C. Rostgaard, J. J. Mortensen et al. "[Electronic structure calculations with GPAW: a real-space implementation of the projector augmented-wave method](https://doi.org/10.1088/0953-8984/22/25/253202)" J. Phys.: Condens.
+Matter 22, 253202 (2010) [OTHER POSSIBLE CITATION](https://wiki.fysik.dtu.dk/gpaw/faq.html#citation-how-should-i-cite-gpaw)
+* **KIM** : E. B. Tadmor, R. S. Elliott, J. P. Sethna, R. E. Miller and C. A. Becker, "The Potential of Atomistic Simulations and the Knowledgebase of Interatomic Models" JOM, 63, 17 (2011). doi:10.1007/s11837-011-0102-6.
+[OTHER POSSIBLE CITATION](https://openkim.org/how-to-cite/)

+For `gpaw-tools` usage you can use the following citation:

+* S.B.
+Lisesivdin, B. Sarikavak-Lisesivdin "[gpaw-tools – higher-level user interaction scripts for GPAW calculations and interatomic potential based structure optimization](https://doi.org/10.1016/j.commatsci.2022.111201)" Comput.
+Mater.
+Sci.
+204, 111201 (2022).

 ## Licensing
 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).